Alphawarrior21/Statistics_python/Statistics.md

    - Uses probability theory and techniques like hypothesis testing, confidence intervals, and regression analysis.
    - Example: "Based on a survey of 100 people, we predict that 60% of the population prefers coffee over tea."

 Statistics is essential for decision-making, solving real-world problems, and discovering trends and relationships in data.
-Would you like to dive into a specific area or example?